 Urbanised areas in Europe expand every year irreversibly in the size of Berlin.
 Densification takes place mainly within and near metropolitan areas.
-Core Europe attracts from all over the world highly competitive talents but also numerous immigrant population1.
-During the last 10-15 years, there has been a contra-urbanisation trend of home nationals migrating out of increasingly expensive and less-and-less liveable cities, being replaced by immigrants.
-European peripheries, on the contrary, are losing population, their rustbelts and vast rural areas have been converted to the places that don’t matter2.
+Core Europe attracts from all over the world highly competitive talents and numerous immigrant population.
+European peripheries, on the contrary, are losing population, their rustbelts and vast rural areas have been converted to the places that don’t matter.
 There is a rising protest against today’s elitist agendas, periphery is increasingly voting for populist or far-wing parties.

 Additional long term change in European urbanisation patterns can be anticipated due to the climate change: drought, heat waves and water scarcity in South creates serious problems for the Mediterranean.
 Drier conditions increase urbanisation which provides an “escape” from the deteriorating rural productivity and accelerates rural exodus.
 Urbanisation, in turn, has a climate effect too: heat island effect and heatwaves in South drive urban housing and infrastructure into oasis-like areas.
 The aging rural population is likely to result in a higher number of vulnerable people across peripheries whose ability to cope in rural areas impacts the future level of urbanisation.